 Empire Pizza

-Known for their New York style pies available whole or by the slice, Empire is a favorite among locals.
+Known for their New York style pies available whole or by the slice, Empire Pizza is a favorite among locals.
 One of Empire’s specialties is the elote (Mexican street corn) pizza made with creamy chipotle mayo, roasted corn, and cotija cheese topped with Tajin and cilantro.
 It was a winner in my book.
 Sorry, there’s no photo.
 It looked like a wild animal tore into my slice before I even thought about my camera, and I figured no one needed to see that!

 Other Points of Interest Near Saguaro National Park